cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 export default DataTablePage;
 ```

-Nice, we added filters! 🎉 If you want [you can add more filters](https://cube.dev/docs/query-format#filters-format).

-How you can see also we added sorting props to the table, but we don't release it.

-Let's fix this.
-Open Table component `components/Table.js` and add this code
+Fantastic! 🎉 We've added some useful filters.
+Indeed, you can add even more filters with custom logic.
+See the [documentation](https://cube.dev/docs/query-format#filters-format) for the filter format options.

+And there's one more thing.
+We've added sorting props to the toolbar, but we also need to pass them to the `<Table />` component.
+To fix this, let's modify the `src/components/Table.js` file:

 ```diff
 // ...